mikewojnowicz/acc/workshop_instructions.md

 ## II.
 Virtual environment practice

+`virtualenv` is a tool for constructing virtual environments for your Python project.
 Virtual environments allow for isolated and reproducible dependencies.

 1. Type `pip freeze` to see what python packages are installed globally.
 2. Type `virtualenv env` in the terminal to create a virtual environment.